yuliyalitvin/Applied-Data-Science---Personal-Portfolio/README.md

 <br>
 <details>
   <summary>DataCamp Courses</summary> <!-- figure out how to make the font-size bigger -->
-    <p>In the following you will find screenshots of all required DataCamp courses that were successfully completed:</p>
+    <p>In the following, screenshots of all required DataCamp courses that were successfully completed are displayed:
+    (All these screenshots can also be found in the folder <i>DataCamp_ScreenshotsOfCompletedCourses</i></p>
     <img src="/DataCamp_ScreenshotsOfCompletedCourses/1_DataCamp_IntroductionTo Python.png">
     <img src="/DataCamp_ScreenshotsOfCompletedCourses/2_DataCamp_IntermediatePython.png">
     <img src="/DataCamp_ScreenshotsOfCompletedCourses/3_DataCamp_PythonDataScienceToolbox(Part1).png">